-There are two main purposes for the state child support guideline: to provide a minimum level of child support and to provide uniformity and fairness in the calculation of child support.
+There are two main purposes for the California child support guideline: to provide a minimum level of child support and to provide uniformity and fairness in the calculation of child support.
 To achieve these purposes, California state law requires courts to follow the guideline with deviations allowed only in specific and limited situations.

 Paying Child Support

 If your child lives primarily with your co-parent, you will most likely be required to pay child support.
-Ignoring a child support order can result in serious, longterm consequences, so knowing what amount of child support to pay to your co-parent and how to submit it is important.
+Ignoring a child support order can result in serious, long-term consequences, so knowing what amount of child support to pay to your co-parent and how to submit it is important.

 Modifying Child Support

-Child Support Enforcement
+Enforcing Child Support

-Hiring a Child Support Attorney
+Hire a Child Support Attorney in Orange County

 Child support is one of the most important aspects of any family law matter involving children.
 Once the Petition for Dissolution (divorce) or Legal Separation is filed, temporary child support issues can quickly arise.